Meshuggah: Destroy Erase Improve (1995–1997)

-In January 1995, Meshuggah undertook a short European tour organized by its record label Nuclear Blast.
-Afterwards, the band returned to the studio in February of that year to record the album Destroy Erase Improve at Soundfront Studios in Uppsala, with Daniel Bergstrand as a producer.
+In January 1995, Meshuggah undertook a short European tour organized by its record label, Nuclear Blast.
+The band returned to the studio in February of that year to record the album Destroy Erase Improve at Soundfront Studios in Uppsala, with producer Daniel Bergstrand.
 Shortly thereafter, the band went on a European tour supporting Machine Head for two months.
 During the tour, Nordin became ill and experienced balance disorder with his inner ear.
-Due to the resulting chronic dizziness and vertigo, Nordin was forced to leave the tour and travel to Sweden.
-Machine Head's bassist Adam Duce offered to cover his absence; however, Meshuggah decided to continue as a four-piece.
+Due to the resulting chronic dizziness and vertigo, Nordin left the tour and travel to Sweden.
+Machine Head's bassist Adam Duce offered to cover his absence, but Meshuggah continued as a four-piece.
 Sometimes Thordendal played bass, while other times the band performed with two guitars.
-In this lineup, Hagström would use a pitch shifter to play his guitar at an octave lower than usual.
+In this lineup, Hagström used a pitch shifter to play his guitar an octave lower than usual.

 Destroy Erase Improve was released in May 1995, with positive response from critics for the "heady tempos and abstract approach".
 Kidman described the album cover: "The title fits the pictures we cut out and stole from reference books in the library."

 In mid-1995, Meshuggah had a short tour with Swedish band Clawfinger in Scandinavia and Germany.
-Nordin had to leave the band because of his sickness and was replaced by bassist Gustaf Hielm during the tour.
+Nordin left the band because of his sickness and was replaced with bassist Gustaf Hielm during the tour.
 In late 1995, Meshuggah went on a month-long tour with Hypocrisy.

-During 1996 and 1997, Thordendal worked on his solo album Sol Niger Within, which was released in March 1997 in Scandinavia and in April in Japan.
-He also hosted Mats/Morgan Band's debut.
+During 1996 and 1997, Thordendal worked on his solo album, Sol Niger Within, released in March 1997 in Scandinavia and in April in Japan.
+He hosted Mats/Morgan Band's debut.
 In 1997, Meshuggah recorded an unreleased demo, toured occasionally, and played a few concerts in its hometown.
 In May, Meshuggah moved to Stockholm to be closer to its management and the record industry in general.

 The EP The True Human Design was recorded and released in late 1997.
 It contained one new song entitled "Sane", and one live and two alternate versions of Destroy Erase Improves opening track "Future Breed Machine".
 Thordendal's solo album Sol Niger Within was simultaneously released in the United States, and Meshuggah started to plan its next album at the end of the year.